 Shopping – This pretty much goes without saying, right?
 Chicago is a great city for shopping.
 What I will say is that while tourists typically flock to Michigan Avenue, I actually enjoy the shopping on State Street a little more.
 You’ll find a lot of the same stores, including the original Marshall Field’s (now Macy’s) but smaller crowds.

 Explore the Neighborhoods – While downtown Chicago is great and you won’t run out of things to do during a weekend visit, Chicago is also comprised of some pretty awesome – and walkable – neighborhoods!
-The area comprising Ukrainian Village/ Wicker Park/ Bucktown is fantastic for shopping, food, coffee, etc. Lincoln Park, and the park specifically is a great place to visit.
+The area comprising Ukrainian Village/ Wicker Park/ Bucktown is fantastic for shopping, food, coffee, etc. Lincoln Park, and especially its namesake park, is a great place to visit.
 There’s even a free zoo in Lincoln Park!
 I could go on, but there’s plenty to explore if you want to escape the downtown area.

 Check Out a Museum – I know there are some people who will tell you to visit every museum when you visit a new city, but I am not one of those people.
 I rarely visit museums when I’m on vacation because I’d rather be out walking and exploring.
 That said, Chicago does have some great museums so if you want to spend some time indoors you can’t go wrong at the Art Institute of Chicago or the Museum of Science and Industry.

 Visit Millennium Park – If you’re coming to Chicago then I assume Millennium Park, home of Cloud Gate (aka “The Bean”), is already on your list.
-A picture with The Bean is a must-have!
+A picture with The Bean is a must-have souvenir!
+(Bonus: Visiting Millennium Park and snapping a pic with the Bean is FREE!)

 Get a Good View of the Skyline – In my opinion, the best view of the Chicago skyline can be found on the museum campus.
 To find my favorite, head to Adler Planetarium.
 (You probably won’t want to walk there, but it’s doable.)
 The Planetarium is right next to the lake, but the land juts out just enough to give you the best view of the Chicago skyline.